DINFO-UniFI/RoofClassify/docs/usage/installation.md

 Technically, the plugin tries to:

-1. import Scikit-nearn from the Python interpreter used by QGIS (system on Linux, specific on Windows)
+1. import Scikit-learn from the Python interpreter used by QGIS (system on Linux, specific on Windows)
 1. add `embedded_external_libs` to the `PYTHONPATH` and then import Scikit-Learn from it

 **BUT** there are some caveats because